 Ah, granola.
 There are sometimes I go months (even up to a year) not making any because I don’t always love it.
-I’ve discovered that my husband enjoys it more than I thought, so it’s in the rotation often now.
+I’ve discovered that D enjoys it more than I thought, so it’s in the rotation often now.
 I think I’ve finally figured out what kind I really like, though, after doing a search online for flavor inspirations.

 I found a recipe on a new to me blog called Green Kitchen Stories for banana granola.
 It was perfect because I had a few very ripe bananas that I needed to use, so I just bought the other ingredients that I didn’t have at the food co-op.
 I made a double batch and also tweaked the recipe a little by not only adding rolled oats but also spelt, kasha, buckwheat, and quinoa flakes just for a little variety.
 I also added shredded unsweetened coconut, cashews, sunflower seeds, cardamom, and a mix of extra virgin olive oil with coconut oil.
 As for sweetener, I opted to use local raw honey.